 Again, it is important to stress that fluorosis will not cause any health problems for your child, and it will not weaken your child’s teeth.
 While it is permanent, the stains can be addressed later in life, and in many instances, the appearance of fluorosis is not even noticeable.

 Fluoride is extremely beneficial to your teeth, but like a medication or supplement, it’s best used after you consult your dentist.
 Your dentist will know how much fluoride your child needs, and the best sources of it for her.

-If you have questions about how much fluoride your child needs, Dr. Joseph Tagliarini at Comprehensive Dental Health, LLC in New Haven, Connecticut, will be happy to examine your child to find out if she is getting enough fluoride, and make a recommendation for her.
+If you have questions about how much fluoride your child needs, Dr. Dr. Joseph Tagliarini at Comprehensive Dental Health in New Haven, CT, will be happy to examine your child to find out if she is getting enough fluoride, and make a recommendation for her.
 Call us today at 203-624-5515 to schedule an appointment for your child.